-- (a) A new set of modules will be made available every Monday.
-A module typically comprises lecture slides and required readings. - (b) Lecture, discussions and Q&A sessions will follow during each 2-hour lecture period (Wednesdays), and - (c) One-hour tutorials with the TA (Thursdays).
+(b) A new set of lecture slides will be made available by Thursday morning before class.

+(b) Lecture, discussions and Q&A sessions will follow during each 2-hour lecture period (Thursdays), and

+(c) One-hour tutorials with the TA (Thursdays).

-For each week, you are expected to complete the readings and review the lecture slides in advance of lectures and group sessions, work on the tutorial, participate in group discussions, and complete assignments by their due dates.
+For each week, you are expected to complete the readings and review/browse the lecture slides in advance of lectures and group sessions, work on the tutorial, participate in group discussions, and complete assignments by their due dates.
 I expect a time commitment of 10 hours a week.